-The basic and diluted share of operating income and net income is calculated by dividing the operating income and net income by the weighted average of the number of ordinary shares outstanding at the end of the year.
-The number of shares outstanding as on December 31, 2022, reached 6 million shares (6 million shares: December 31, 2021).
+The Basic and diluted net income per share is calculated by dividing the profit for the year attributable to the company's shareholders and net income by the weighted average number of common shares outstanding at the end of the year.
+The weighted average number of shares outstanding as of December 31, 2023 was 6,854,795 million shares (6 million shares: December 31 2022).